rflynn/imgmin/README.txt

 Summary

-    JPEG image files constitute a significant minority of total web traffic.
-JPEGs are binary files that do not benefit from existing standard (gzip) compression.
-    Imgmin applies established best practices and statistical means to automatically optimize JPEG filesize for each unique image without sacrificing quality, resulting in significant site-wide latency reduction and bandwidth savings which improves user experience and saves money.
+    Image files constitute a majority of total web traffic.[17]
+Unlike text-based web file formats, binary image files do not benefit from built-in HTTP compression. imgmin offers a standard interface for enforcing image quality as a standalone tool and as a webserver module. imgmin determines the optimal balance of image quality and filesize, often greatly reducing image size while retaining quality for casual use, which translates into more efficient use of storage and network bandwidth, which saves money and improve user experience.

 The Problem